KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Styling.md

 KeyboardKit uses ``KeyboardStyle`` types to style its views.
 For instance, a ``KeyboardStyle/InputCallout`` style can be used to style a ``Callouts/InputCallout`` view.

-KeyboardKit will bind a ``StandardKeyboardStyleProvider`` instance to ``KeyboardInputViewController/services`` when the keyboard is loaded.
-You can modify or replace this provider at any time.

 [KeyboardKit Pro][Pro] unlocks a powerful theme engine and a bunch of themes.
 More information about Pro features can be found at the end of this article.